-2 A reference to "agreements" in this Guideline in the context of sections 9 and 11 of the Ordinance (applications and Decisions regarding the First Conduct Rule) includes agreements to which an undertaking has made or given effect, is giving effect or is proposing to make or give effect.
+3 A reference to "agreements" in this Guideline in the context of sections 9 and 11 of the Ordinance (Applications and Decisions regarding the First Conduct Rule) includes agreements to which an undertaking has made or given effect, is giving effect or is proposing to make or give effect.

-3 A reference to "conduct" in this Guideline in the context of sections 24 and 26 of the Ordinance (applications and Decisions regarding the Second Conduct Rule) includes conduct which an undertaking has engaged, is engaging in or is proposing to engage in.
+4 A reference to "conduct" in this Guideline in the context of sections 24 and 26 of the Ordinance (Applications and Decisions regarding the Second Conduct Rule) includes conduct which an undertaking has engaged, is engaging in or is proposing to engage in.

-- (b) section 3 provides that the Competition Rules and the enforcement provisions in Parts 4 and 6 of the Ordinance do not apply to statutory bodies ("Statutory Body Exclusion"), unless the Chief Executive in Council specifies otherwise under regulations; and - (c) the Chief Executive in Council may: - i. under sections 4 and 5, provide for exclusions under regulations from the Competition Rules in respect of specified persons and persons engaged in specified activities ("Specified Person or Activities Exclusion"); - ii. under section 31, publish an order in the Gazette specifying that a particular agreement or conduct or a particular class of agreement or conduct is exempt from the Conduct Rules on public policy grounds ("Public Policy Exemption"); and - iii. under section 32, publish an order in the Gazette specifying that a particular agreement or conduct or a particular class of agreement or conduct is exempt from the Conduct Rules to avoid a conflict with international obligations that directly or indirectly relate to Hong Kong ("International Obligations Exemption"). - 2.2 The Ordinance also provides that an undertaking may make an Application for a Decision to confirm whether an existing Block Exemption Order applies to an agreement.

-2.3 Figure 1 below summarises which exclusions and exemptions apply in respect of each Conduct Rule.
+- (b) section 3 excludes statutory bodies from the application of the Competition Rules ("Statutory Body Exclusion"), unless the Chief Executive in Council specifies otherwise under regulations; and - (c) the Chief Executive in Council may: - under sections 4 and 5, provide for exclusions under regulations from the Competition Rules in respect of specified persons and persons engaged in specified activities ("Specified Person or Activities Exclusion"); - under section 31, publish an order in the Gazette specifying that a particular agreement or conduct or a particular class of agreement or conduct is exempt from the Conduct Rules on public policy grounds ("Public Policy Exemption"); and - iii. under section 32, publish an order in the Gazette specifying that a particular agreement or conduct or a particular class of agreement or conduct is exempt from the Conduct Rules to avoid a conflict with international obligations that directly or indirectly relate to Hong Kong ("International Obligations Exemption"). - 2.2 The Ordinance also provides that an undertaking may make an Application for a Decision to confirm whether an existing Block Exemption Order applies to its agreement(s). - 2.3 Figure 1 below summarises which exclusions and exemptions apply in respect of each Conduct Rule.